Inside: Here are some chores your 2 and 3 year olds can do independently. if you want to help your little ones learn independence, let’s go.

 - Take off their clothes.
 Before bath I ask mine to take off their own clothes.
 Sometimes they can and sometimes they can’t depending on the fit of the outfit, but they give it a go.

 - Put dirty clothes away.
+We have a laundry basket in every child’s room.
 Our laundry basket is in the hallway and I will remind them (they do always need reminding) to put their clothes in the laundry basket after they’ve taken them off.
 (Video: Our Awesome Laundry System)

 - Help fix their own sandwich.
 My kids like to spread their own jelly and peanut butter.
 I will say this is largely an exercise in frustration for the younger one, but they try and I let them.